mscott161/Athena/README.md

 The demo user/password is user: pi password: pi
 You will see a File Explorer application and a Calculator application to try out.

+The source code to the FileExplorer application is in the repository.

 <img src="https://github.com/mscott161/Athena/blob/master/Images/Capture1.PNG?raw=true">
 <br/>
 <img src="https://github.com/mscott161/Athena/blob/master/Images/Capture2.PNG?raw=true">